Kryspynator/skylang/README.md

 ## Introduction

-Sky combines the safety and solidness of languages like C# and Kotlin with the flexibility and simplicity of Python and JavaScript.
+Sky combines the safety and solidity and safety of languages like kotlin with the simplicity and flexibility of languages like javascript.
+In a way, you can think of it at another attempt to create typescript.

 Sky is built for for IDEs and readability.
 Sky believes that we have moved past writing code in dumb editors, and have moved into a new era of writing code, where adding curly braces does not effect writing speed.